fernandesjasmine/Tile_management_app/README.md

    Insert initial values into category_master and application_master.

--Generate bcrypt password hashes for users:
+- Generate bcrypt password hashes for users:

    Use the provided hashpasswords.js script to hash passwords.